SICKAG/sick_scan_xd/doc/backlog.md

 * commit 21f5f60 on Jun 25, 2021: merge sick_scan and sick_scan_base, support for Windows, Linux and Linux-ROS1
 * commit ffde775 on Jun 30, 2021: support for ROS 2
 * commit f72f8cf on Jul 01, 2021: test and minor fixes
+* commit aed7419 on Jul 06, 2021: merge with sick_scan2, ros services